prplecake/jrgnsn.net/wishlist.md

 enableMenu: false
 ---

 Presented in nearly alphabetical order.
+Order does not indicate preference.

 ## Books
 * *Izzy Tristan* by Shannon Dunlap